 Be sure to tell your doctor if you are taking any other medication and remember that antidepressants can take weeks or even months to build up in your system and start working.
-Alternatively, taking supplements such as CBD oil, St. John’s wort or Ginseng is a more natural way of dealing with the symptoms of depression and anxiety.
+Alternatively, taking supplements St. John’s wort or Ginseng is a more natural way of dealing with the symptoms of depression and anxiety.
 A natural way to treat depression is to use turmeric, one of the most beneficial kitchen spice.

 Physical activity releases endorphins, a chemical that is a proven mood-booster.
 Exercise also reduces stress, improves sleep, and boosts self-esteem and confidence.
 Exercising outdoors, such as biking, running or walking, also increases your levels of vitamin D (inadequate levels of vitamin D have been linked to depression).

 Be sure to wear a hat or slap on some sunscreen before each exercise session to protect your skin.
 For maximum results, exercise at least three to five times per week.
 If you need extra motivation, join the local gym or fitness classes.